fortheusers/sealeo/README.md

 This can be useful for non-Chesto projects or to debug code interactively.

 ## what's inside
-The image is based on `ubuntu`, inside is the following:
+The image is based on `debian`, inside is the following:
 - sdl1 deps/portlibs for PC, 3ds, wii
 - sdl2 deps/portlibs for PC, wiiu, switch
 - dkp-pacman configured with dkP's repos